World food prices hit three-year high amid ongoing inflationary pressures

 FAO: World Food Prices Rise to More Than Three Year High in April

-The Food and Agriculture Organization (FAO) reported that world food prices have risen to their highest level in over three years as of April 2026, driven by various global factors including energy costs and geopolitical tensions.
+In April, the Food and Agriculture Organization (FAO) reported that world food prices surged to their highest level in over three years, driven by various global factors including ongoing conflicts and rising energy costs.
+This alarming trend undersc...

 Key macro releases (CPI, jobs, PMIs), surprise indexes, and market implications.